josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/📉_small_disruptions_can_make_a_campaign.md

 - repeated use of weak contractors or local systems;
 - persistent probing followed by occasional disruption;
 - data theft combined with public humiliation;
+- attacks that repeatedly force manual fallback;
+- recurring exposure of the same controller families;
 - or incidents clustered around military escalation.

 The correct unit of analysis may therefore be: